 Calvin seems super comfortable.
 He’s fallen asleep in the Ergobaby several times now, and he likes hanging out with me when he’s in it.
 Even if I’m not doing it right (as mentioned below, Calvin’s face perenially seems too low in the carrier), it still seems to work for him, so it’s pretty dummy-proof in that manner.

 The Ergobaby 360 creates healthy hip positioning.
 If you’ve visited a pediatrician with your child, you’ve likely seen him or her check your child’s hips by moving her legs around.
 This is to check for healthy hip joint development, which can be a real problem in babies.
-Because of the way your child is held in the Ergobaby 360, the carrier is considered ‘hip healthy’, and has a seal of approval from the International Hip Dysplasia Institute.
+Because of the way your child is held in the Ergobaby 360, or any Ergobaby carrier for that matter, the carrier is considered ‘hip healthy’, and has a seal of approval from the International Hip Dysplasia Institute.

 It opens up a world of possibilities.
 The things I tried to do while wearing Calvin in the Ergobaby were relatively easy.
 That’s the awesome thing about the Ergobaby (or really any baby carrier): it opens up a world of possibilities for what you can do with your baby.
 Cleaning the kitchen, doing the dishes or the laundry, gardening, are all completely possible.
 You do have to be mindful of squatting down and make sure that baby is pretty still, not wiggling around too much, depending on what you’re doing.
 I even thought about mowing the yard with Calvin in the Ergobaby carrier, but decided that I’d want him to have protective gear on if I was going to be mowing.